Our Blog

 The passive voice is subtly different and gives the impression that something will just routinely happen, rather than as a result of any special effort on your part, for example: “A quote will be prepared and emailed to you by the end of the day”.

-So rather than saying “we will be increasing our prices….” you could simply say “our prices will be increasing…”.
+So rather than saying “We will be increasing our prices….” you could simply say “Our prices will be increasing…”.

-Don’t create a reason for the relationship to end
+4. Don’t create a reason for the relationship to end

 If your insurance premium goes up at renewal time, then there’s a good chance you will shop around for a better deal.
 Industries like insurance know that every renewal brings the risk of losing a customer.